Side effects of chemotherapy

 • Talk to someone you trust if you are experiencing ongoing problems with sexual relationships.
 Friends, nurses, or your doctor may be able to help.

-Unfortunately chemotherapy carries the risk that you may become infertile, either temporarily or permanently.
-However, contraception should be used if a woman has not gone through menopause, because there is a slight risk of miscarriage or birth defects for children conceived during treatment.
+With some types of chemotherapy there is a risk that you may become infertile, either temporarily or permanently.
+Contraception should still be used if a woman has not gone through menopause, because there is a slight risk of miscarriage or birth defects for children conceived during treatment.
 Talk to your doctor about this before you start treatment.

 What can you do?

-• Talk to your team about methods of fertility preservation, should this be something you wish to do.
+• Talk to your team about options for fertility preservation, should this be something you wish to do.

-• It's usually recommended that contraception is used for at least 12 months after chemotherapy is completed.
+• It's usually recommended that contraception is used for at least 12 months after chemotherapy has finished.

-• If you are pregnant now, talk to your doctors about it straight away.
+• If you are pregnant, talk to your doctors about it straight away.

-If at any time you are concerned about the side effects or experiences you are having during chemotherapy, please speak to your treating team.
+If at any time you are worried about the side effects or experiences you are having during chemotherapy, please speak to your oncology (cancer) team.

 Free helplines